WVAviator/harmonicli/readme.md

 `harmonicli old town road`

 To change songs, use your arrow keys or (h, j, k, l) vim direction keys to choose one of the provided playback controls ⏮, ⏯, and ⏭.
-Music Browser CLI uses Youtube Music under the hood, and the playlist is determined randomly based on your song search.
+HarmoniCLI uses Youtube Music under the hood, and the playlist is determined randomly based on your song search.

 To adjust volume, move down to the volume control and press enter.
-Then use left/right keys to adjust and press enter again.
+Then move left/right to adjust and press enter again.

 To search for a different song, enter your query in the search box and move down to select a new song and press enter.